The Easy Way to Get Paid Electronically

 Once the funds are in my account, can a direct deposit be reversed?

 Yes.
-Any errors in direct deposits can be corrected up to 3 days after the funds are available to you.
+Any errors in direct deposit can be corrected up to three (3) days after the funds are available to you.

 If you notice a suspicious reversal in your account, you should contact your payor for information.
 If you can't resolve the situation with the payor, and you believe that you are legally entitled to the funds, you can contact your financial institution.
 Your financial institution may be able to assist you by refusing the error correction.
 The funds will be withdrawn from the payor's account and returned to your account.